HandsomeHarry/Shaowu-Lei/index.md

   >
   > *--- Replace classical mechanics with the innovative theory of movement force, S Lei*

-- Only **the innovative theory of movement force** can perfectly solve the problems which Newton cannot.
+- Only **the innovative theory of movement force** can perfectly solve problems which Newton cannot.

-  **Movement force** is the force that enables an object to move, whether any external force exist or not.
+  **Movement force** is the force that enables an object to move, whether external forces exist or not.

   Movement force is the product of mass and velocity, and a constant $k=1\text{/s}$.
 The formula is as follows: